Edward Gardner Edward Gardner

 2025/26 with the LPO

 In 2025/26 – his fifth season as Principal Conductor – Ed conducts ten LPO concerts at the Royal Festival Hall.
 Highlights include Mahler’s Symphony No. 4, Brahms’s Symphony No. 4 alongside the composer’s Tragic Overture, and Rachmaninov’s Symphony No. 3.
-He will also lead the London Philharmonic Choir and BBC Symphony Chorus in John Adams’s Harmonium, alongside Beethoven’s Violin Concerto performed by James Ehnes.
-Another standout programme includes Mark-Anthony Turnage’s Three Screaming Popes, Bartók’s Violin Concerto No. 1 featuring Alina Ibragimova, and Mussorgsky’s Pictures at an Exhibition.
+He also leads the London Philharmonic Choir and BBC Symphony Chorus in John Adams’s Harmonium, alongside Beethoven’s Violin Concerto performed by James Ehnes.
+Another standout programme, on 1 April 2026, includes Mark-Anthony Turnage’s Three Screaming Popes, Bartók’s Violin Concerto No. 1 with Alina Ibragimova, and Mussorgsky’s Pictures at an Exhibition.

-On 26 November 2025, Ed will take to the podium for a very special concert dedicated to The Duke of Kent on the occasion of his 90th birthday and the 45th anniversary of his Patronage of the LPO.
-Supported by the Elgar Society, this concert presents four pieces from one of Britain’s greatest composers.
+On 26 November 2025, Ed took to the podium for a special concert dedicated to The Duke of Kent on the occasion of his 90th birthday and the 45th anniversary of his Patronage of the LPO.
+Supported by the Elgar Society, this concert presented four pieces from one of Britain’s greatest composers.

-In February 2026, Ed presents Phoenix Lands, a celebration of 20th-century Central European music.
-The first concert, on 4 February 2026, spotlights works by Bacewicz, Martinů, Lutosławski and Janáček.
-This is complemented by a second concert on 7 February which centres around Bartók’s The Wooden Prince and also includes work by Kaprálová and Szymanowski.
+In February 2026, Ed presented Phoenix Lands, a celebration of 20th-century Central European music.
+The first concert spotlighted works by Bacewicz, Martinů, Lutosławski and Janáček.
+This was complemented by a second concert which centered around Bartók’s The Wooden Prince and also included works by Kaprálová and Szymanowski.

 Recordings and TV

 Edward Gardner’s recording on the LPO’s own label of Tippett’s The Midsummer Marriage, captured live at his first concert as Principal Conductor in 2021, won a 2023 Gramophone Award for Best Opera Recording.
 February 2024 saw the release of Berlioz’s The Damnation of Faust, recorded in concert in February 2023.
-A second Tippett disc was released in November 2024, and a Rachmaninov release will follow in May 2025.
-Planned for later this year are further albums of works by Dvořák, Schumann and Britten.
+A second Tippett disc was released in November 2024, and a Rachmaninov release followed in May 2025.
+Later in 2025 came an album of Dvořák & Schumann works, a Britten compilation, and Elgar’s The Dream of Gerontius, recorded live at the 2022 BBC Proms.

-In spring 2024 Ed and the LPO were the subject of a behind-the-scenes TV documentary series on Sky Arts: ‘Backstage with the London Philharmonic Orchestra’, which has been nominated for a 2025 BAFTA Award and is still available to watch on Now TV.
+In 2024, Ed and the LPO were the subject of a behind-the-scenes TV documentary series on Sky Arts: ‘Backstage with the London Philharmonic Orchestra’, which was nominated for a 2025 BAFTA Award and is still available to watch on Now TV.

 Supporting young talent